SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step3-Configure-SAP-S4HANA/README.md

 >Note: We created this odata service as no standard odata service exists at the time of this git repository creation for SAP S/4HANA 2020

 #### <ins> Import ABAP Git Project to run <ins>
-Use the below git [URL](https://github.com/SAP-samples/btp-msteams-s4-suppliercollab) (ABAP branch) to import the ABAP package, which has the code for the RAP OData service and the background job (which will be discussed in the upcoming steps).
+Use the GitHub [ABAP Branch URL ](https://github.com/SAP-samples/btp-msteams-s4-suppliercollab/tree/abap) to import the ABAP package, which has the code for the RAP OData service and the background job (which will be discussed in the upcoming steps).

 1. Open **SE38** and execute the program **ZABAPGIT_STANDALONE**.<br>
     >Note: If the above program is not there in the system, use the below link to install ABAP Git<br>